datenlotse/unified-login/README.md

-# THDS Unified Login GO library
+# THDS Unified Login Go library

 This library is ment to be used for integrating Go applications with THDS Unified Login